CyborgDroid/gekkoNeataptic/README.md

 You must create a folder called NEAT_NNs inside your indicators folder for the neural nets to be saved.

-NOTE: predictions are very innaccurate, do not use for trading!

 TO TRAIN: Backtest with a huge history size.

 ONCE TRAINED: Backtest with history size = 1.

+NOTE: predictions are not reliable, do not use for trading!